MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	Configure how long you want to retain or delete team’s or individual seller’s data from your organization.
 To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).

 -	Manage environments and configure call data.
-To learn more, see [Connect to Dynamics 365 environment](connect-dynamics365-sales-environment.md) and [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md)
+To learn more, see [Connect to Dynamics 365 sales environment](connect-dynamics365-sales-environment.md) and [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md)

 -	Enable preview for natural language Q&A. To learn more, see [Enable preview features](enable-preview-features-sales-insights-app.md).